 Then I saw that all the daily activities are included: guided hiking and kayaking, stand-up paddleboarding (SUP), skiff tours, and more.
 All the food and drinks are included?
 This sounded like the kind of Alaska cruise I’d enjoy.

 Where did we go on our Alaska UnCruise?

-Our Northern Passages and Glacier Bay cruise began in Sitka and ended in Juneau (during Alaska’s cruise season, which runs from May to September, the Wilderness Explorer‘s route alternates between Sitka and Juneau embarkations).
-Our sailing was the last of the season, the last week of September.
+Mr. SBC and I began our Northern Passages and Glacier Bay cruise in Sitka, and it ended in Juneau.
+During Alaska’s cruise season (which runs from May to September) the Wilderness Explorer‘s route alternates between Sitka and Juneau embarkations.
+Our sailing was the very last of the season—the final week of September.